scarlight/signup-form/README.md

 ```

 ####TODO:
-- Clean form to be more generic so its easier to edit CSS in other project.
+- Clean form style to be more generic then its easier to edit the CSS in other project.
-- Provide standard css selector in custom.js for portability.
+- Provide standard css selector choice in custom.js for portability.
-- Remove restrictive label assignment in custom.js.
+- Remove restrictive error label placements in custom.js.
-- Standardise JSON parameters when request from server match it to form's input name attribute
+- Standardise JSON parameters when requesting from server, then match it to form's input name attribute
-- Isolate functions in feedback to classes.
+- Isolate functions in feedback.php to meaningful classes.